|

 Holly Steele's hands trembled, her voice wavered, as she held up the photos

+of her 9-year-old son, Randy.
 The first one showed a happy, smiling youngster before he was sent to a

 San Antonio treatment center that was supposed to correct his hyperactivity and behavioral problems.
 Another showed him just

+before Christmas 1999, still smiling.
 Randy died two months later after two orderlies at the Laurel Ridge residential

 treatment center physically restrained the boy, who had launched into a furniture-tossing temper tantrum after refusing to

 take a bath.
 The orderlies held Randy chest-down until he started vomiting and eventually stopped breathing.
+State officials say about nine children have died since 1998 during or

 shortly after being physically restrained in institutional settings such as residential treatment centers, hospitals and wilderness